needle-mirror/com.unity.entities/Documentation~/profiler-module-structural-changes.md

 * **Adding Components**
 * **Removing Components**

-For more information about structural changes, see [Creating Entities and Adding and removing Components](ecs_entities.md).
+For more information about structural changes, see [Structural changes concepts](concepts-structural-changes.md).

 ## Module details pane